ad-mitium/ffmpeg_win_wrapper/README.md

 * If you receive an error message regarding a missing output_file, check to see if one of the other required parameters are missing, usually it is the action command or destination folder that is forgotten
 * If you are using linux, AMD amf drivers don't exist, use default (None) or modify ffmpeg_options.py to use VAAPI
 * When using the command prompt, use double quotes (") to surround text with spaces (or use PowerShell as Microsoft want you to)
+* You must change the extension to MKV (not default) to copy attachments because MP4 containers can't handle attachments, if not changed attachments will not be copied to output

 ### Required to use this script *(Aside from Python 3)*